flatpickles/sketchbook/WIP.md

 -   Port SBv1 into projects.longitude.studio
 -   Pick an OSS license and document accordingly
 -   Record demo videos and create other marketing assets - TBD
+-   Figure out CI, e.g. auto-run tests with pushes
+-   Contributor workflow
+-   Move this doc into GitHub project planning tool

 # MVP stretch goals:

--   Variants:
-    -   Duplicate a folder within art and create another "variant" of an existing piece.
-    -   Variants are displayed under the same title in the project list, but once you click in you can see that there are several versions.
-    -   Maybe it's like tapping into a section in an iOS list view.
 -   Webcam & microphone inputs
 -   MIDI inputs
 -   API:
     -   Project list (names, dates, metadata)
     -   Link preview images
 -   Easy "export snapshot" (photo) option
+    -   Also save JSON with current parameter values (i.e. preset file)
 -   Key commands
     -   Hide/show panels
     -   Project switching
-    -   Min/max range slider
-    -   Undo/redo for parameter changes
+-   Undo/redo for parameter changes (w/ key command)

 # Long-term goals:

 -   Midi control:
     -   Included in global configuration
     -   Enable project switching (fast switching)
--   Dark mode support
+-   Variants:
+    -   Duplicate a folder within art and create another "variant" of an existing piece.
+    -   Variants are displayed under the same title in the project list, but once you click in you can see that there are several versions.
+    -   Maybe it's like tapping into a section in an iOS list view.
 -   Canvas zooming & panning
 -   Cloud preset storage
     -   Share presets with _just_ a link